It Feels Good To Do Good!

 We’re proud to have been recognized as one of Greater Toronto Area’s Top 100 Employers, a distinction we have received for several years now.
 In 2017 we were also named as one of Canada’s Most Admired Corporate Cultures, a recognition for having a culture that has helped us enhance performance and sustain a competitive advantage.
 Our culture at United Way sets us apart from other organizations.
 Through our peer to peer recognition program, we reward our employees who demonstrate excellence in our cultural behaviours.

-This year marks the 15th annual edition for the Greater Toronto’s Top Employers competition, which has become the benchmark in the Greater Toronto Area for workplace best-practices.
+This year marks the 11th win for United Way greater Toronto in the Greater Toronto’s Top Employers competition, which has become the benchmark in the Greater Toronto Area for workplace best-practices.
 Like the metropolitan area it represents, the competition has become exceptionally strong and competitive — so much so that, for Toronto-area employers, the minimum scores to secure a place on the GTA list routinely rank among the highest in the nation.
-The 2022 winners were announced in December 2021 in a special magazine in The Globe and Mail.

 Our Employees Make Us Who We are